Campervan, Ford Nugget, Switzerland-2023

 Day Ten: Grindelwald First via Wengen

 The last day of our Jungfrau Travel pass had us travel from Lauterbrunnen to Wengen, a pretty village that we explored with coffee and pastries.
 From there, we took the first gondola to the summit of Mannlichen Mountain, which overlooks the town.
 From the top, we proceeded to another gondola that brought us down the other side of the mountainside to Grindelwald Terminal.
+Contrary to our expectations of a small village, Grindelwald is a reasonably large and charming town.
+A gondola from Grindelwald (some distance from Grindelwald Terminal, take the bus!) to Grindelwald First offered another spectacular ascent, taking around 30 minutes.
+Once at the top, we embarked on a leisurely walk to Bachalpsee Lake, where we found spectacular views of the surrounding mountains and meadows.

 Taken from the PDF version